 Most cigars are composed primarily of a single type of tobacco (air-cured and fermented), with a tobacco wrapper.
 Cigar smoke is possibly more toxic than cigarette smoke.
-Cigar smoke has a higher level of cancer-causing substances which originate from the fermentation process of the cigar manufacturing.
+For example, cigar smoke has a higher level of cancer-causing substances which originate from the fermentation process of the cigar manufacturing.
 Nitrosamines are found at higher levels in cigar smoke than in cigarette smoke.
 Cigar wrappers also have higher concentrations of toxins when compared to cigarettes.
 Furthermore, many cigars are larger resulting in a longer smoking time and higher exposure to many toxic substances including carbon monoxide, hydrocarbons, ammonia, and cadmium.

 Your session is about to expire.
 Do you want to continue logged in?